 - Based on Law No. 3539-IX dated 30 March 2020, most of the court procedural terms established by the law were extended for the duration of the officially declared quarantine (e.g., terms for challenging court decisions, amending claims and the consideration of cases).
 Where the procedural term is established by the court, it will not be shorter than the term of the officially declared quarantine (for commercial and administrative courts only).
-The limitation period terms (both general and specific) were also prolonged for the time of the officially declared quarantine. - The above measures did not have any impact on MA approvals, public procurement, etc. At the same time, the Ministry of Health of Ukraine (MOH) is considering the draft order, whereby the legal timelines for the approval of MA/clinical trial applications may be extended due to quarantine.
-In addition, originals of MA certificates will not be issued until the end of the quarantine (the MA will be confirmed by entering relevant data into the state register of pharmaceuticals). - Based on Law No. 3539-IX dated 30 March 2020, the government must ensure there are expedited legal timelines for approving MA (variation) and clinical trials (significant amendment) applications of pharmaceuticals for treating COVID-19.
+The limitation period terms (both general and specific) were also prolonged for the time of the officially declared quarantine. - The above measures did not have any impact on MA approvals, public procurement, etc. At the same time, originals of MA certificates will not be issued until the end of the quarantine (the MA will be confirmed by entering relevant data into the state register of pharmaceuticals). - Based on Law No. 3539-IX dated 30 March 2020, the government must ensure there are expedited legal timelines for approving MA (variation) and clinical trials (significant amendment) applications of pharmaceuticals for treating COVID-19.
 The government must ensure that MA (variation) applications are approved within seven calendar days and clinical trial (significant amendment) applications are approved within 10 calendar days.
-To become effective the same timelines must be introduced by the MOH into its orders establishing the procedures for granting MA and clinical trial approvals.
-As of 23 April 2020, the MOH has not yet introduced the required changes into its orders.

-Has the government relaxed regulatory rules?
 Yes, the government has relaxed regulatory rules as follows: